A logo for a festival called 'A Taste of The Huon,' featuring a stylized red apple with a stem, text inside and around it.

 Two days of food, music and community in the Huon Valley

-A Taste of the Huon is one of Southern Tasmania’s most loved outdoor festivals, celebrating local food, music and community in the heart of the Huon Valley.
-Held across two relaxed days each March, the festival brings people together to enjoy live entertainment, regional flavour and the easy pace of the valley.
+A Taste of the Huon is one of Southern Tasmania’s most loved outdoor festivals, bringing together local food, drink, music and makers in the heart of the Huon Valley.

 Sunday 8 & Monday 9 March 2026